JamzaSK/TWInventoryReloaded/README.md

 * The West quests
 * The West forts
 * The West fort battles
+* The West fortbattle tool
+* The West scoreboard
+* The West fortbattle script
 * The West jobs
 * The West duels
 * The West tombola